Repairs Coming for US 41 Crossing in Evansville

 Crews will close the southbound lanes and use the crossovers to temporarily route traffic into the northbound lanes.

-That phase is expected to take less than a week, weather permitting.
+That phase is also expected to take less than a week, weather permitting.

 During both phases of the repair, lanes will be closed around the clock.